You’re likely paying hundreds of pounds too much on your mobile phone.

 In the past I’d happily upgrade to a two-year mobile contract so I could get my hands on the latest iPhone, paying more than £35 each month plus a sizeable upfront fee.
 But that’s a thing of the past – I’m currently spending just £8 a month on my mobile phone bill.

-I was with O2 for probably 10 years, but five years ago I moved to Three and bought a new handset direct from Apple.
+I was with O2 and Orange for the first 13 years of having a phone, but six years ago I moved to Three and bought a new handset direct from Apple.
 Since then I’ve moved between networks and bought and sold new handsets.
 And saved a ton of cash.

 Even if you’re already on board with going SIM-only, it’s still possible to save.
 My wife Becky recently moved from SIM-only with O2 to SIM-only with Three, and thanks to cashback her bill will drop from £15 a month to £5.50.
 That’s a saving of £114 over the next year.

-You can get contracts that run from 30 days to a year, giving you far more flexibility than the 18 and 24-month deals you’re tied to with handsets.
+You can get contracts that run from 30 days to a year, giving you far more flexibility than the 18, 24 and even 36-month deals you’re tied to with handsets.

 Don’t get your handset via your network